 2. Submit the transfer admission application and pay the $50 application fee

 - For priority consideration, submit your WSU Everett application by Jan.
 31 for fall semester and Nov.
 15 for spring.
 Later applications are accepted if space is available.
 If you decide to attend at a different time, you’ll have to re-apply.

+3. Have official transcripts from all colleges and universities attended sent to us.
 Transcripts and test scores must be sent directly from the school or testing agency to WSU via secure electronic document transfer, fax, or mail.
 Email is not accepted.
-Please mail official transcripts to:
+Mail transcripts to:

 Office of Admissions